 4. The SMOG Readability Formula

 By this, he meant clear and accessible writing was naturally easy to understand.
-His formula uses the total words, sentences, and syllables to produce a score between 0 and 100.
+His formula uses the total words, sentences, and syllables to yield a score between 0 and 100.
 The higher the score, the easier the text is to read.
-Popular magazines often score between 60 to 70.
+Popular magazines and consumer news websites often score between 60 to 70.

 Robert Gunning, the developer of the FOG Index, was keen on eliminating “fog” from texts, which he described as “the murkiness that stands between the message and the reader.”

-The Fog Index calculates readability based on the average number of words per sentence and the percentage of complex words.
-A score of 12 indicates a reading level equivalent to a U.S. high school senior.
+The Fog Index scores readability based on the average number of words per sentence and the percentage of complex words.
+A score of 12 is the reading level equivalent to a U.S. high school senior.

-Readability formulas are used extensively in education and publishing; however, they do have shortcomings.
+Readability formulas are used extensively in education and publishing; however, they have some downsides.

-- Syntactics/Semantics: Most formulas, like the Flesch-Kincaid and Gunning Fog, focus on sentence length and word complexity.
-While these elements are important, they do not determine the text’s overall complexity.
+- Syntactics/Semantics: Most formulas, like the Flesch-Kincaid and Gunning Fog, use sentence length and word complexity.
+While these elements are important, they do not score the text’s overall complexity.
 Other factors, such as text coherence, logical progression of ideas, and cultural references, are ignored.

-- Non-Linear Texts: These formulas work best on linear narrative texts; not so much on poetry, dialogue, lab reports, diagrams, or other non-standard texts.
-(When Should I Use Readability Formulas)
+- Non-Linear Texts: These formulas work best on linear narrative texts; not so much on poetry, dialogue, lab reports, interviews, resumes, diagrams, or other non-standard texts.
+(Read more: When Should I Use Readability Formulas)

 - Cultural Bias: Vocabulary and sentence structure influence a text’s difficulty across different cultures and languages.
 A formula to score English texts might not translate accurately to other languages.